 NYU Moot Court Board

-The NYU Moot Court Casebook, published annually, is the most widely recognized and utilized set of moot court problems in the Nation.
+Published annually, the Casebook is the most widely recognized and utilized set of moot court problems in the nation.

 Focused on cutting-edge immigration issues, the ILC is NYU’s annual inter-school moot court competition.

 Our online journal, documents new approaches to unsettled legal questions proceeding from moot court activities.

 Moot Court Board's work is made possible by the following 2022/2023 sponsors.

 Gold Level Sponsors SCHULTE, ROTH & ZABEL LLP FRESHFIELDS BRUCKHAUS DERINGER LLP Silver Level Sponsors PAUL, WEISS, RIFKIND, WHARTON & GARRISON LLP Bronze Level Sponsors AKIN, GUMP, STRAUSS, HAUER & FELD LLP MORGAN, LEWIS & BOCKIUS LLP